WebAssembly/design/AstSemantics.md

 # Abstract Syntax Tree Semantics

-WebAssembly code is represented as an Abstract Syntax Tree (AST) that has a basic division between statements and expressions.
-Each function body consists of exactly one statement.
+WebAssembly code is represented as an Abstract Syntax Tree (AST) where each node represents an expression.
+Each function body consists of exactly one expression.
 All expressions and operators are typed, with no implicit conversions or overloading rules.

 Verification of WebAssembly code requires only a single pass with constant-time type checking and well-formedness checking.

-WebAssembly offers a set of operators that are language-independent but closely match operators in many programming languages and are efficiently implementable on all modern computers.
+WebAssembly offers a set of language-independent operators that closely match operators in many programming languages and are efficiently implementable on all modern computers.